lodash/grunt-lodash/README.md

 # grunt-lodash v0.3.0

 A Grunt wrapper around [lodash-cli](https://npmjs.org/package/lodash-cli).

+Note: lodash-cli is a command line tool for Lo-Dash.
+Lo-Dash is a fork of the Underscore library.
+Underscore is a functional programming library for javascript.
+The Lo-Dash site is here: http://http://kitcambridge.be/blog/custom-builds-in-lo-dash-2-dot-0

 ## Getting Started